WayneMusungu/Moringa-Stack/README.md

 ## Description

 Moringa-stack allow user to access to qualitatives and very well curated batch of answers.
 First of all, it allows user to filter answers who fit with your points of interest .
-An other useful thing is to filter questions/answers by popularity (upvotes/downvotes)

 #### Technologies used
     - Python 3.8